 Easter is a time of joy, celebration, and the occasional chocolate indulgence.
 While we're busy hunting for colourful eggs, it's important to remember that our furry friends might not share the same enthusiasm for some of our Easter treats.
-Here's a short guide on how to keep your pets safe and sound during the Easter celebrations.

 - While we humans savour the sweetness of chocolate, it can be a recipe for disaster for our pets.